BobbyH49/SQLServerk8s/modules/setup.md

     3. location - The region used to deploy your resources (e.g. uksouth)
     4. azureUser & azurePassword - The credentials supplied during the azure deployment

-4. You will be prompted to sign in using an Azure AD account (use one with owner or contributor permissions to the subscription)
+4. You will be prompted to sign in using an Azure AD account (use one with owner permissions to the subscription)

 ## Join Jumpbox to the Domain